maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **controlsHidden**(): `boolean`

 *__description__*: (OPTIONAL) Get player controls hidden state.
 NOTE: if not supported the function must be undefined.
 Annoto will use other methods to detect controls state.
-Below it is defined only for purposes of API documentation.

 **Returns:** `boolean`